A little guide on how to prep your houseplants for this year’s growing season…

 Step three: Sort your soil

 You’ve got your pots purchased, now it’s time to get your soil sorted.
-To guarantee your houseplants have the ultimate springtime glow-up, repot them using high-quality, fresh soil.
-Using fresh soil in the repotting process is guaranteed to replenish your plants nutrients and promote healthy root growth, making them look happy and healthy.
+To guarantee your houseplants have the ultimate springtime glow-up, repot them using high-quality substrates.
+The repotting process is guaranteed to replenish your plant's nutrients and promote healthy root growth, making it look happy and healthy.

 Step four: Get excited for some sun